 The festival of Navratri – Navratri festival celebration

-Navratri festival is an auspicious Hindu festival celebrated in Hindu Ashvin month in autumn annually to honor the Goddess Durga.
+Navratri is a Hindu festival celebrated in autumn every year to honor the Goddess Durga in the Hindu Ashvin month.
 It is also called Sharad Navratri.
 It is celebrated to worship the nine different forms of Goddess Durga namely, Maa Brahmaachaarini, Maa Chandraghantaa, Maa Kushmandaa, Maa Skanda Mata, Maa Kaatyayani, Maa Kaalratri, Maa Mahaagauri and Maa Siddhidaatri.

 Word Navratri is a Sanskrit word which means ‘Nine Nights’.
 ‘Nav’ means nine and ‘Ratri’ means night.
 The festival of Navratri continues for nine days.
 This year Navratri will be celebrated on Thursday 21st September 2017 to Saturday 30th September 2017.